bradmccoydev/terraform-cert-practice-questions/Chapters/Understand Terraform Cloud and Enterprise capabilities.md

 Once you have authenticated the remote backend, you can migrate your local state file to Terraform Cloud.

-To begin the migration, run terraform init.
+To begin the migration, run `terraform init`.
 This causes Terraform to recognize your changed backend configuration.

 During reinitialization, Terraform presents a prompt saying that it will copy the state file to the new backend.
 Enter "yes" and Terraform will migrate the state from your local machine to Terraform Cloud.